 Instructions

-- Carefully cut the squash in half using a sharp knife( sideways!
-It will result in longer “spaghetti”).
+- Carefully cut the spaghetti squash in half lengthwise (this way you’ll get longer “spaghetti” strands).
 Scoop out the seeds with a spoon.

-- Drizzle the inside of the squash with olive oil and sprinkle with salt and pepper.
+- Drizzle the cut sides with olive oil and season with salt and pepper.

-- Place the squash halves face-down on a baking sheet lined with parchment paper.
+- Place the halves cut-side down on a parchment-lined baking sheet.

-- Roast in the oven for 30-40 minutes, until the flesh is tender and easily pierced with a fork.
+- Roast for 30–40 minutes, or until the flesh is tender and easily pierced with a fork.

-- Once cooked use a fork to scrape the inside of the squash into spaghetti-like strands.
-Be gentle as you want to keep the length of the strands intact .
+- Use a fork to gently scrape the inside into spaghetti-like strands.
+Try to keep the strands long.